 Solitary Toxic Thyroid Nodule

 This is where a single abnormal thyroid nodule is acting alone to release thyroid hormone.
 The nodules are usually benign adenomas.
 They are treated with surgical removal of the nodule.

 De Quervain’s Thyroiditis

 De Quervain’s Thyroiditis describes the presentation of a viral infection with fever, neck pain and tenderness, dysphagia and features of hyperthyroidism.
-There is a hyperthyroid phase followed by hypothyroid phase as the TSH level falls due to negative feedback.
-It is a self-limiting condition and supportive treatment with NSAIDs for pain and inflammation and beta blockers for symptomatic relief of hyperthyroidism is usually all that is necessary.
+There is a hyperthyroid phase followed by a hypothyroid phase as the TSH level falls due to negative feedback.
+It is a self-limiting condition and supportive treatment with NSAIDs for pain and inflammation and beta-blockers for symptomatic relief of hyperthyroidism is usually all that is necessary.

 Thyroid storm is a rare presentation of hyperthyroidism.
 It is also known as “thyrotoxic crisis”.
 It is a more severe presentation of hyperthyroidism with pyrexia, tachycardia and delirium.
-It requires admission for monitoring and is treated the same way as any other presentation of thyrotoxicosis, although they may need supportive care with fluid resuscitation, anti-arrhythmic medication and beta blockers.
+It requires admission for monitoring and is treated the same way as any other presentation of thyrotoxicosis, although they may need supportive care with fluid resuscitation, anti-arrhythmic medication and beta-blockers.

 Information here is summarised from NICE CKS 2016.
 Treatment is guided by a specialist.